×

 Step 4.
 Click the white download icon.
 Spotify will start downloading the selected content.
 You can see the download progress and check which songs have been downloaded by going to your library.

-Among the many available tools, TuneFab Spotify Music Converter has one of the best performances.
-This tool allows you to freely download Spotify songs to popular audio formats like MP3, M4A, FLAC, and more—all without needing a Spotify Premium subscription.
+This is where TuneFab Spotify Music Converter comes in.
+This tool allows you to freely download Spotify songs to popular audio formats like MP3, M4A, FLAC, and more, all without needing a Spotify Premium subscription.

 TuneFab Spotify Music Converter comes with a built-in Spotify Web Player, so you can search for songs directly within the tool and simply drag and drop to start downloading.
 Whether it's a single track, album, playlist, podcast, or audiobook, this tool can download it to your device with original audio quality.
 For playlists and albums, it even supports batch conversion, saving you tons of time and effort.